-The Hogan Lovells IP & Media Technology team remains fully operative.
-We are tracking the changes being made by intellectual property offices around the world in response to the coronavirus so we can keep you informed on the key developments.
+The Hogan Lovells IP & Media Technology team is tracking the changes being made by intellectual property offices around the world in response to the coronavirus so we can keep you informed on the key developments.

-On 28 January 2020, CNIPA (China's National Intellectual Property Administration) published its Notice 350 (see here, in Chinese), which is applicable to both trademark and patent matters.
-According to the Notice, the CNIPA remains open during the coronavirus epidemic, and as a general rule, deadlines can be suspended starting from the day of the 'appearance of an obstacle' (e.g. local epidemic control restrictions) and resume after the day of the 'elimination of an obstacle' (e.g. after the epidemic control restrictions have been lifted).
-As to patents, the Notice also specifies that if an applicant misses a deadline because of epidemic control measures, such applicant can invoke force majeure (Art.
-6 of the Implementation Regulations under the Patent Law), which means that it can apply for a reinstatement of its rights within 2 months.
+On 28 January 2020, CNIPA (China's National Intellectual Property Administration) published Notice 350 (see here, in Chinese), which is applicable to trademarks, patents and layout designs of integrated circuits.
+CNIPA remains open during the coronavirus epidemic (which has now largely subsided in China), and as a general rule under the Notice, deadlines can be suspended starting from the day of the 'appearance of an obstacle' (e.g. local epidemic control restrictions) and resume after the day of the 'elimination of an obstacle' (e.g. after the epidemic control restrictions have been lifted).
+The Notice also specifies that applicants missing a deadline because of epidemic control measures, leading to the expiry of an IP right, can invoke force majeure, and can apply for a reinstatement of such lapsed right, within 2 months from the time the epidemic control measures are lifted.

 Authored by Stefaan Meuwissen